Milan Lombardy, Italy Travel Guide

 Milan's first public gardens in Porta Venezia, having a natural history museum and a planetarium, a quiet escape.

-Two residential towers covered with over 20,000 woods and plants on the facades.
+Two residential towers covered with over 20,000 woods and plants on its facades.
 An architectural marvel and symbol of sustainable urban living.

-Duomo Terraces provide panoramic city views, permitting you to see Milan stretch out and about to the Alpine mountain range on sunny days.
+Duomo Terraces provide panoramic city views, allowing you to see Milan stretch out to the Alpine mountain range on clear days.
 Torre Branca offers another high-up perspective.

 Explore Lake Como ToursThe Lombardy lakes are hubs for watersports, and Milan's own Navigli offer boat tours.